Jess Wilson: Political career

-Prior to her candidacy for the Kew seat, Wilson worked as an adviser to former federal energy minister Josh Frydenberg and as Executive Director of Policy at the Business Council of Australia.
+Prior to her candidacy for the seat of Kew, Wilson worked as an adviser to former federal treasurer Josh Frydenberg and as Executive Director of Policy at the Business Council of Australia.
 Additionally, she was a former president of the Victorian Young Liberals in 2016.
 During her time as the leader of the Young Liberals, she faced and narrowly survived a challenge from self-described 'small-l-liberals', over frustration with the influence of the Institute of Public Affairs, a conservative think tank.

 Wilson was preselected to be Liberal candidate for the traditionally safe Liberal seat of Kew after defeating a number of pre-selection candidates including a senior Victorian Liberal figure, David Davis.
 At the 2022 Victorian state election, she defeated teal independent Sophie Torney (who later became the Mayor of Boroondara) and Labor candidate Lucy Skelton.

-On 18 December 2022, Liberal Party leader John Pesutto announced that Wilson would join the opposition front bench becoming the shadow minister for finance, shadow minister for economic reform and regulation, and shadow minister for home ownership and housing affordability.
+On 18 December 2022, Liberal Party leader John Pesutto announced that Wilson would join the opposition front bench, becoming the shadow minister for finance, shadow minister for economic reform and regulation, and shadow minister for home ownership and housing affordability.
 On 2 October 2023, as part of a shadow cabinet reshuffle, Wilson became the Shadow Minister for Early Childhood and Education in lieu of Home Ownership and Housing Affordability, retaining the Shadow Minister for Finance, and Shadow Minister for Economic Reform and Regulation portfolios.

-On 26 December 2024 she announced that she would nominate for the leadership of the Victorian Liberal Parliamentary Party if the following day's spill motion was successful.
+On 26 December 2024, Wilson announced that she would nominate for the leadership of the Victorian Liberal Parliamentary Party if the following day's spill motion was successful.
 She was eliminated in the first round of voting.
 She was subsequently made shadow minister for education and shadow minister for industry and economic growth, replacing her previous portfolios.

 After a shadow cabinet reshuffle caused by the resignation of two senior Liberal MPs, on 11 October 2025, Wilson was given the senior position of Shadow Treasurer of Victoria, replacing her other portfolios.

 In October 2025, the ABC reported that Wilson is the most likely person to succeed Brad Battin amid growing frustration among MPs of the Victorian Liberal party.

-On 14 October 2025, Wilson spoke against the treaty legislation, claiming that the treaty "bill should concern all who value the rule of law and the separation of powers that underpin our democracy – any Victorian who values the foundational democratic principles upon which our system of government and our society are built."
-Despite this, Wilson joined three fellow Liberal MPs in applauding the speeches of Aboriginal activists who spoke in favour of treaty, during parliamentary debate on the Statewide Treaty Bill 2025.